braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/troubleshooting.md

 ## Understanding the Braze/APNs workflow

 The Apple Push Notification service (APNs) is Apple's infrastructure for push notifications sending to iOS and OS X applications.
 Here is the simplified structure of how push notifications are enabled for your users' devices and how Braze is able to send push notifications to them:

+1. You configure the push certificate and provisioning profile
+2. Devices register for APNs and provide Braze with push tokens
+3. You launch a Braze push campaign
+4. Braze removes invalid tokens

 ### Step 1: Configuring the push certificate and provisioning profile

 In the development of your app, you'll need to create an SSL certificate to enable push notifications.
 This certificate will be included in the provisioning profile your app is built with and will also need to be uploaded to the Braze dashboard.
 The certificate allows Braze to tell APNs that we are allowed to send push notifications on your behalf.

 There are two types of provisioning profiles and certificates - development and distribution.
 We recommend just using distribution profiles/certificates to avoid any confusion.
 If you choose to use different profiles and certificates for development and distribution, make sure that the certificate uploaded to the dashboard matches the provisioning profile you are currently using.
-You can read more about provisioning profiles [here][2].
+You can read more about provisioning profiles in Apple's [Developer Account Help][2].

+{% alert warning %}
+Do not change the push certificate environment (Development versus Production), as changing the push certificate to the wrong environment can lead to end-users having their push token accidentally removed, making them unreachable by push.
+{% endalert %}

 ### Step 2: Devices register for APNs and provide Braze with push tokens